Microsoft-TrainingKits/HOL-DeploySharePointVMs/HOL.md

 	_SharePoint Server 2010 Installation Wizard_

-	>**Note:** You might need to restart the VM before installing the SharePoint Server.
+	>**Note:** You might need to restart the virtual machine before installing the SharePoint Server.
 If the SharePoint Server installation instructs you to restart the computer, do so now.

 	>After the system restarts, open the SharePoint installer and continue with the steps.